writethedocs/www/docs/conf/australia/2022/news/welcome.rst

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

-We plan to launch our CFP in early June and have it last until sometime until mid-August.
+We plan to launch our CFP early to mid July and have it last until sometime until mid-September.
 Get started coming up with ideas for the conference now.

 Tickets
 -------

-Tickets will officially go on sale in **May {{ year }}**.
+Tickets will officially go on sale in **July {{ year }}**.
 We will announce ticket prices soon, so that you can start planning your budget.
 As with the previous years, we have tiered pricing to make it fair for everyone.

 As always, we keep ticket prices low so that it is accessible to the widest range of people possible.